Kroc/pling-z80/docs/pling!.md

 ## Conditionals:

-An `if` block takes any value, including an expression, and a lambda to execute if the value resolves to true.
+An `if` block takes any word (including an expression) and a lambda to execute if the word evaluates to true.

     fn max :
         get first